dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 A hosting startup enhancement can be provided by a *bin*-deployed assembly in the enhanced app.
 The hosting startup types provided by the assembly are made available to the app using either of the following approaches:

 * The enhanced app's project file makes an assembly reference to the hosting startup (a compile-time reference).
 With the compile-time reference in place, the hosting startup assembly and all of its dependencies are incorporated into the app's dependency file (*\*.deps.json*).
+This approach applies when the deployment scenario calls for moving the compiled hosting startup library's assembly (DLL file) to the consuming project or to a location accessible by the consuming project and a compile-time reference is made to the hosting startup's assembly.
 * The hosting startup's dependencies file is made available to the enhanced app as described in the [Runtime store](#runtime-store) section (without a compile-time reference).

 ## Sample code